-Abstracts of four international diabetes conferences will be searched from 2003 to current from Diabetes UK, American Diabetes Association, European Association for the Study of Diabetes, International Federation of Diabetes for reports of any trials using psychological therapies.
+Abstracts of four international diabetes conferences will be searched from 2012 to current from Diabetes UK, American Diabetes Association, European Association for the Study of Diabetes, International Federation of Diabetes for reports of any trials using psychological therapies.
 The reference lists of included studies and reviews were searched for additional studies.
 Lead and senior authors of each included trial and experts in this subject will be contacted for patient level data and any additional qualitative and quantitative data on unpublished and published trials.
+Clinicaltrials.gov will be searched for "active, not recruiting" with an estimated completion date of 2016, authors of any relevant papers identified will be contacted for full text paper availability.